HRussellZFAC023/wendyannedaloz.com/site/content/background/_index.md

       babysitter (2014-2017), in various locations including Ireland, London and France.
   - heading: Early Accomplishments
-    text: >
+    text: >+
-      Language accomplishment: •	English fluent, no accent

-      •	French fluent, no accent

-      •	German, semi-fluent

-      •	Spanish, semi-fluent

-      Contemporary Dance and singing.

-      2013-2014: Initiation to drama studies as part of the Young Theater Actors of Strasbourg.
+      Wendy-Anne's acting aspirations began young, with Contemporary Dance and Singing for theatre which lead to her Initiation to drama studies as part of the Young Theatre Actors of Strasbourg between 2013-2014 and taking part in a documentary commissioned by Council of Europe titled "Bullying - Have you already been in such situation? - Beat Bullying".

-      Lingolsheim cross country (silver medal) 2013, Oxford cross country
+      Wendy is also incredibly talented in languages.
+She is bilingual in English and French and does not have an accent.
+She is also semi-fluent in German and Spanish, which she studied intensively during her youth as part of her European baccalaureate.
+Additionally, her love of languages lead to her creating a short novel: "fly away" in 2015, a romantic adventure about a girl going on a quest to Ireland.

-      •	Badminton, Baseball, Basketball, Canoe, Cycling, Football, Gymnastics, Hockey (field), Rhythmic Gymnastics, Swimming, Yoga, Meditation
+      She is also exceptionally talented in sports taking part in Badminton, Baseball, Basketball, Canoe, Cycling, Football, Gymnastics, Hockey (field), Rhythmic Gymnastics, Swimming and Yoga, of which she achieved gold medals in swimming and a silver medal in Lingolsheim cross country (2013).

-      documentary commissioned by Council of Europe titled "Bullying - Have you already been in such situation? - Beat Bullying

-      Novel written: Fly away, in 2015.
     imageUrl: img/427640_2904192197923_850497025_n.jpg
   - heading: Inspiration
     text: >-